TTTanger/Cnet_Task2_Protocol/Custom UDP Reliable Protocol Design Document.md

 **Challenge**: Longer messages with Hamming encoding became more vulnerable to multi-bit errors due to increased redundancy.

-**Solution**: Implemented adaptive message fragmentation with 16-byte fragment size.
+**Solution**: Implemented adaptive message fragmentation with 128-byte fragment size.

 **Implementation Details**:

-- Automatic fragmentation for messages exceeding 16 bytes
+- Automatic fragmentation for messages exceeding 256 bytes (2 × 128 bytes)
 - Each fragment processed independently with Hamming encoding
 - Fragment reassembly with duplicate detection
 - Individual ACK for each fragment

 **Key Benefits**:

-- Reduces impact of multi-bit errors by limiting fragment size
+- Reduces impact of multi-bit errors by using larger fragment size (128 bytes)
-- Improves success rate for large messages
+- Improves success rate for large messages with fewer fragments
-- Enables parallel processing of fragments
+- Enables more efficient processing with larger fragments
 - Maintains protocol efficiency for small messages

+**Note**: In the initial development, the focus was mainly on protocol mechanisms.
+The effectiveness of retransmission and overall reliability was later evaluated through dedicated end-to-end testing, which provided more comprehensive insights into real-world performance.

 ## 3. Protocol Architecture